BoLang615/pytorch-cpn/README.md

 # pytorch-cpn

-cascaded pyramid network for multi-classes keypoints detection
+Cascaded Pyramid Network for multi-classes keypoints detection

+Develop a generic model for category-agnostic keypoint estimation based on CPN.